By reducing regulatory barriers, agricultural biotechnology can help the environment

 Image : Goran Horvat de Pixabay

-Today, there is a lot of discussion about how agriculture contributes to climate change.
+Today, there is a lot of discussion regarding how agriculture contributes to climate change.
 Most people agree that we must continue to improve food production and processing while reducing the negative effects of agriculture on the environment.
 If we unleash biotechnology, our quality of life will improve dramatically, and you won’t be asked to give up your favorite steak.

 Genetically modified organisms (GMOs) are created by introducing a gene into a plant or animal.
 Thanks to this added gene, a new protein improves the plant or animal.
 For example, Bt corn contains an added gene that produces a deterrent protein for certain insects.
 A newer procedure using CRISPR-Cas9 allows for more precise gene editing within the organism and does not require the insertion of a gene from another species.
 Some people prefer not to label genome-edited products as GMOs because of the negative connotations that many consumers have for the GMO designation.